 Distract yourself.
 Do the dishes, turn on the TV, take a shower, or call a friend.
 The activity doesn't matter as long as it gets your mind off smoking.

 Remind yourself why you quit.
 Focus on your reasons for quitting, including the health benefits (lowering your risk for heart disease and lung cancer, for example), improved appearance, money you're saving, and enhanced self-esteem.

 Get out of a tempting situation.
 Where you are or what you're doing may be triggering the craving.
 If so, a change of scenery can make all the difference.

 Reward yourself.
 Reinforce your victories.
 Whenever you triumph over a craving, give yourself a reward to keep yourself motivated.

-Find an oral substitute - Keep other things around to pop in your mouth when cravings hit.
-Good choices include mints, carrot or celery sticks, gum, and sunflower seeds.
+Find an oral substitute – Keep other things around to pop in your mouth when cravings hit.
+Try mints, carrot or celery sticks, gum, or sunflower seeds.
 Or suck on a drinking straw.

 Keep your mind busy – Read a book or magazine, listen to some music you love, do a crossword or Sudoku puzzle, or play an online game.